 The Australian Grand Prix Corporation (AGPC) respects your privacy and is committed to the protection of your personal information.
 This Policy outlines the policy of AGPC in managing personal information which it holds.

-AGPC is a statutory corporation established by the Australian Grands Prix Act 1994 (Vic) (AGP Act) and is bound by the Information Privacy Principles contained in the Information Privacy Act 2000 (Vic) (IP Act).
+AGPC is a statutory corporation established by the Australian Grands Prix Act 1994 (Vic) (AGP Act) and is bound by the Information Privacy Principles contained in the Privacy and Data Protection Act (2014) (Vic) (IP Act).

 In summary, Personal Information is information relating to an individual which can be used to identify that individual.

 AGPC is also bound by the Spam Act 2003 (Cth) (Spam Act), which regulates the sending of commercial electronic messages such as by email or SMS as well as the Do Not Call Register Act 2006 (Cth), which regulates phone calls.
 In addition, AGPC is bound by the Health Records Act 2001 (Vic) in respect of health-related information.

 Why does AGPC collect personal information?

 AGPC collects personal information in order to carry out its functions and exercise its powers under the AGP Act.
 Section 20 of the AGP Act states that AGPC is to undertake and facilitate the organisation, conduct, management and promotion of Formula One events and Australian Motorcycle Grand Prix events (as those expressions are defined by the AGP Act) (AGPC Events).

 Section 21 of the AGP Act states that AGPC may carry on advertising and promotional activities and may do all other things necessary or convenient to be done for or, in connection with, or as incidental to, the performance of its functions.